This guide is for Shaka Kits purchased after Nov 24th, 2021.

 8 months after the original release we updated the Shaka Kit and will continue offering this new revamped version moving forward.

 Here is a short recap of the changes made to the V2 kit compared to V1:

-- We now offer a bunch of accessories that will help with your build.
-Spinners and propellers, covering film, vinyl die-cut stickers.
+- We now offer accessories that will help your builds, such as spinners, propellers, and vinyl die-cut stickers.

 - All kits will include high-quality MP JET ball links and servo clevises to ensure precise controls.

 - The Fuse is now designed to be electric first with an optional balsa nose cone.
 Now you can choose, put the motor in front, or just install the “filler” and shape the nose to an accurate aerodynamic shape.

 - The thrust is offset to 2° right and 3° down which contributes to the rail-straight launches under power.

 - New pod hatch cover design with a hook in front for better positioning.

 - Reinforced root rib in the leading edge area.